 Articles published in the Watershed Science Bulletin are peer-reviewed by an Editorial Committee composed of nationally-respected watershed and stormwater management professionals.
-The peer-review process is designed to ensure that the Bulletin is a credible, relevant, and valuable resource for its readers.
+The current Watershed Science Bulletin Editorial Committee includes:

-Roger has worked for the Wisconsin Department of Natural Resources for over 35 years.
+Roger has worked for the Wisconsin Department of Natural Resources for over 45 years, including 5 years of volunteering for WDNR and USGS after retirement.
 For most of that time he has directed research projects investigating the solutions to problems caused by urban runoff.
 Some topics addressed by the different studies are: 1) the quality of urban streams, 2) identification of problem pollutants in stormwater, 3) toxicity of stormwater pollutants, 4) effectiveness of different stormwater control practices, 5) sources of stormwater pollutants, 6) selection of cost-effective control practices, and 7) benefits of low impact development.
 These results have been applied to the development of technical standards, administrative rules, and the calibration of the WinSLAMM.
 Roger’s ongoing research projects will continue to be used to increase the effectiveness of Wisconsin’s stormwater management efforts.

-Bill Frost is a Senior Associate with the Water Resources Practice of KCI Technologies.
-He is the lead planner for water quality issues, with experience in every facet of water resources planning, including both office and field work.
-Bill’s focus has been on retrofitting stormwater management into developed urban areas; identifying solutions to restore watershed hydrology and water quality.
-His watershed projects have included public involvement, GIS analysis, monitoring and assessment, H/H and water quality modeling, prioritization, and concept planning for SWM retrofits, stream restoration, and pollution prevention.
-His modeling experience includes SWMM studies of storm drain capacity, watershed retrofits, pollutant loads, and stream hydraulics; and pollutant load models using the Simple Method, PLOAD, and GWLF for urban and agricultural watersheds.
-Bill holds M.S. degrees in Civil Engineering from the University of Maryland and in Urban Planning from Johns Hopkins University.
+Bill Frost is a Senior Associate with the Water Resources Practice of KCI Technologies with experience in watershed planning and NPDES MS4 permitting in both the public and private sectors.
+His work has included GIS analysis, monitoring and assessment, H/H and water quality modeling, prioritization, and concept planning for SWM retrofits, stream restoration, and pollution prevention.
+He has managed over 20 of KCI’s watershed plans and in recent years he has been assisting state and local permittees with TMDL compliance and implementation plans.
+His modeling experience includes SWMM studies of storm drain capacity, watershed retrofits, pollutant loads, and stream hydraulics; and pollutant load models using, STEPL, WTM, GWLF, and MAST for urban and agricultural watersheds.
+Bill is a licensed engineer with M.S. degrees in Civil Engineering from the University of Maryland and in Urban Planning from Johns Hopkins University.
 His B.S. was earned at Harvey Mudd College.
-He is a licensed engineer in Maryland, Virginia, Pennsylvania., and Wisconsin.

-An environmental scientist with EPA Region 10, Dr. Nadeau works on wetland, stream, and watershed issues from the Oregon Operations Office.
+Tracie Nadeau is an environmental scientist with EPA Region 10 (Pacific Northwest), where she works on wetland, stream, and watershed issues from the Oregon Operations Office.
 Prior to her move to Region 10, she spent several years in EPA’s Office of Wetlands, Oceans and Watersheds (OWOW), where she focused on wetland and watershed protection, and on science and research relevant to Clean Water Act jurisdiction.
 While in OWOW, she served as Team Leader of OWOW’s Policy and Communication Team, and co-Team Leader of the cross-office Watershed Planning Team.
-An aquatic ecologist by training, she has interest and experience in both freshwater and marine systems.
+A broadly trained aquatic ecologist, Dr. Nadeau has interest and experience in both freshwater and marine systems, and has nearly 20 years of science policy, program implementation, and communication experience.
+She works at the science-policy interface, synthesizing and communicating state of the science on aquatic resource issues, developing and coordinating applied research projects, and serving as liaison between scientists, decision-makers, and non-scientist stakeholders across multiple levels of government and non-government partners.
 Tracie did her undergraduate work at the University of Michigan, has a Master’s degree in Biological Science from the University of Wisconsin-Milwaukee and Center for Great Lakes Studies, and a Ph.D. in Ecology and Evolution from the University of Oregon.